 Maldonado’s mother followed suit two years later, bringing her brother, Carlos.
 He now runs the original Paloma’s, while his sister concentrates on the new location.

 Upon arrival in Bushwick, Maldonado began waiting tables at a long-since-defunct Dominican restaurant in Ridgewood.
-Two years later, she worked at a Mexican restaurant in Red Hook, where she became acquainted with the country’s food in the process.
+Two years later, she was working at a Mexican restaurant in Red Hook, where she became acquainted with the country’s food.

 But ironically, it was her induction into the world of corporate food franchises that set her on the path to Paloma’s.